SankalpSTG/plena-task/README.md

 This repository is a task given by Plena Finance.

+## Task Pointers Covered
+1. Whole communication is asynchronous via RabbitMQ.
+AKMS sends token data to WTIS and WTIS sends logs to AKMS all via Queues.
+2. Both microservices do not share any database.
+3. Auth hasn't been implemented but Auth Middlewares are created to decode and check if tokens are provided.
+AdminAuthGuard and AccessKeyGuard are used by AKMS.
+AccessKeyGuard (different from AccessKeyGuard of AKMS) is used by WTIS
+4. I have focused on creating Granular classes adhering SOLID Principles so that it becomes easy to test
+5. Variable / function namings are defined as per the context.
+6. REST principles are followed considering API path conventions
+7. There are two microservices, AKMS creates access key and user can use the same to get token information from WTIS.
+8. None of the methods are completely wrapped with Try-Catch blocks.
+9. Both services follow modular architecture i.e. services can be further broken as per need.
+AKMS can be further broken into Admin, User, Logging microservices in future.
+10. Integration Tests have been implemented for granular services to showcase testing skills.
+Unit Testing has been implemented for a few functions.

 ## Initialize

 This project employ s RabbitMQ for event driven behavior.
 Along with it, the project employs Redis and MongoDB as well.